jwiegley/johnwiegley/drafts/quora.md

 lived by himself in the desert, these were the foods he had access to.
 It also shows that he was dependent on nothing, and no one, except what God provided.

-# Why would an omnipotent need our prayers, reverence and undying gratitude?

-Date: 2016-11-27

-A flower opens its petals and prays to the sun, not because the sun needs it.

-The sere grass is grateful for a falling rain, not because the clouds need it.

-If we understood the nature of our soul’s relationship to God, prayer, reverence and gratitude would never feel forced upon us.
-They are the natural order of things, once one takes into account the spiritual world.
-Perhaps they are required of us at the beginning so we can derive some benefit from them, before having understood.

-# What are some proofs that deny the presence of a deity?

-Date: 2016-11-27

-Every method of “proof” available to us is a human-devised system, based on formulations of logic we are able to comprehend.
-It might surprise you to know that many such systems exist: for example, constructive logic (where proof is given by a truth witness), and classical logic (where proof may depend on axioms we hold always to be true).

-If proof is a system of human construction, it can only establish proof for questions posable within that system.
-That is, it can only answer questions within its own sphere.
-The reason we can prove “1 + 2 = 2 + 1” is because we know the definition of “+” and the meaning of the symbols “1” and “2”.
-Without that knowledge — if “+” is left undefined, for example — it becomes unprovable.

-Therefore, since any deity is, by definition, beyond human understanding, any proof system we devise cannot apply to it, either positively or negatively.
-We just can’t know, exactly because we don’t know.

-I think Wittgenstein stated it quite succinctly when he wrote: “The limits of my language means the limits of my world.”

 # If I have a gun and I am about to shoot you, how can you convince me that it is morally or ethically wrong to do so without using God or the Bible?

 Date: 2016-11-27